Jemurai/policy/policies/Partner_Security_Policy.md

 ## Vendor Management Program

 {{company_name}} shall implement a vendor management program where each provider will be tracked, access approved and reviewed quarterly.
+This applies both to vendors like contractors that assist with internal company operations and vendors that supply SaaS or other solutions that {{company_name}} chooses to leverage.

 Vendors shall also be re-evaluated when contracts or service delivery changes.
+[NIST800-53:AC-20](https://nvd.nist.gov/800-53/Rev4/control/AC-20)

 Vendor security issues (breaches) shall also be explicitly tracked.